johnjamesmartin/Data-Science-Notes/Glossary.md

 Overfitting - an analysis too exact to particular data set such that it fails to make reliable predictions

-Q-learning -
+Q-learning - a specific implementation of reinforcement learning in which states and actions are quantified and assigned to variables.
+The Q variable increases with rewards and decreases for bad behaviour.

 Random distribution -

-Reinforcement learning -
+Reinforcement learning - an area within machine learning in which a software agent is introduced to "explore" an environment and subsequently learn how to optimally achieve a given goal within it.

 Skewness -